Boattiex/Diit-College-Andriod-Application/README.md

 # Diit-College-Andriod-Application
- Andriod Application for College of Digital Innovation Technology
+ Andriod Application for College of Digital Innovation Technology (Year: 2019)